shashikg/X-Vector-Based-Speaker-Diarization/Documentation_Baseline.md

                  vad_step=4,
                  split='full')
 ```
 Create an abstract class for loading dataset.
 This class applies the necessary pre-processing and x-vector feature extraction methods to return the audio file as a bunch of segmented x-vector features to use it directly in the clustering algorithm to predict speaker labels.
+The module uses the pre-computed X-vectors if available otherwise extract it during the runtime.

 **Parameters:**
 Argument                        | Detail